top of page

 You need:

-The aim of the game is the first person to stack the marshmallows on top of each other to make a snowman.
-To make it hard for older children or adult you could use tongs.
+The aim of the game is to be the first person to stack the marshmallows on top of each other to make a snowman.
+To make it hard for older children or adults you could use tongs.
 You could also see who can make the most snowmen in one minute using mini marshmallows.

 You need: